Can Compact Fluorescent Lights Lower Your Power Bill?

 Five ways to Cool your house without A/C

-During the summer time many people struggle with high power bills because their A/C runs constantly.
+The weather can be hard to cope and during the summer time many people struggle with high power bills because their A/C runs constantly.
 Here I want to offer five ways to cool your house without using your A/C.

 1. Use blinds